matvdg/Patfi/README.md

 - Sort your assets by category (current, savings, stock market, crypto...)
 - Sort your assets by bank
 - Offers tracking graphs
-- Ultra-light cross-platform app & widgets in SwiftUI multiplatform (iOS 26 / iPadOS 26 / macOS 26 / visionOS 26) with LiquidGlass
+- Ultra-light cross-platform app & widgets in SwiftUI multiplatform (iOS 26 / iPadOS 26 / macOS 26 / visionOS 26 / watchOS 26) with LiquidGlass
 - Synchronization of your data on your iCloud (secure and encrypted) through your devices (iPhone/iPad/Mac/Vision Pro)